A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Introduction

 Techniques for dealing with distributed optimization with uncertain constraints have been widely researched.
 In the early work, Lee and Nedic \cite{6461383,lee2015asynchronous} introduced distributed random projection algorithms by designing random projections to ensure almost sure feasibility of the solution and using a distributed subgradient algorithm \cite{nedic1} to cooperatively minimize the global objective.
-In \cite{you2018distributed,8022966,falsone2020scenario,carlone2014distributed,chamanbaz2017randomized,chamanbaz2017,Pantazis2022}, some scenario-based algorithms were proposed, which are based on extracting a large number of scenarios from the uncertainty set to obtain a scenario problem (SP), and then applying existing constrained distributed optimization methods to solve the SP.
+In \cite{you2018distributed,8022966,falsone2020scenario,carlone2014distributed,chamanbaz2017randomized,Pantazis2022}, some scenario-based algorithms were proposed, which are based on extracting a large number of scenarios from the uncertainty set to obtain a scenario problem (SP), and then applying existing constrained distributed optimization methods to solve the SP.
 These algorithms provide probabilistic feasibility of the resulting solutions.
-The above two algorithms require that the uncertainty parameters be randomly sampled from an underlying distribution.
+The above two algorithms require the realizations of the uncertainty parameters to be randomly sampled from an underlying distribution.
 Thus, they unavoidably fail to find a feasible solution for all values of the uncertainty but can provide feasibility assurance in a probabilistic sense.
-However, in some practical applications, all agents need to locate guaranteed feasible and optimal consensus solutions for a given range of uncertainty, regardless of the distribution, to ensure that the multi-agent system has a good robustness performance.
+However, in some practical applications, uncertain constraints are safety-critical, and hence, all agents need to locate guaranteed feasible and optimal consensus solutions to ensure that the multi-agent system has a good robustness performance.